LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/post-conversation-survey-bots.md

 <img style="width:400px" src="img/ConvoBuilder/surveyBot_example.png" alt="">

-For a more in-depth introduction to surveys and survey metrics, see [here](https://knowledge.liveperson.com/ai-bots-automation-post-conversation-surveys-post-conversation-survey-bot.html) in the Knowledge Center.
+See also this [in-depth introduction to surveys and survey metrics](https://knowledge.liveperson.com/ai-bots-automation-post-conversation-surveys-post-conversation-survey-bot.html) in the Knowledge Center.

 {: .important}
 To use survey bots created in Conversation Builder, you must be on the LivePerson platform, i.e., you log into Conversation Builder via single sign-on through Conversational Cloud.
 This feature isn't supported on the AWS platform where you log into Conversation Builder directly.<br><br>Survey bots are supported only in Messaging, not in Live Chat.